jgillula/rpi-gate-opener/src/gate-opener-docker/README.md

 ## 2. Configure the docker container

-Now we need to set the following environment variables used to configure the container:
+Now we need to set the following environment variables which will be used inside the container:
 * `MQTT_SERVER_HOSTNAME` — (Required) The hostname of your MQTT broker
 * `MQTT_SERVER_PORT` — (Optional) The port of your MQTT broker.
 Defaults to 8883.
 * `MQTT_SERVER_USERNAME` — (Optional) The username to use to log in to the MQTT broker.
 If not given, the MQTT client won't use a username/password.